 According to Sprout Social, every social media policy should include rules about the following:

-· Posting information or pictures that imply illegal content.
+· Cannot post information or pictures that imply illegal content.

-Not only does this protect your brand, but it also protects you legally.
+This not only protects your brand, but it also protects you legally.

 Designate Specific Users for Social Media